gvwilson/sensibleadventures/cloudherd/cloudherd.md

 Something twinged in the back of her head like the start of one of her headaches.
 For a moment it was as if *she* was in the tree looking down at herself.

-A sudden roar broke the stillness.
+A roar broke the stillness.
 The gray troll hooted and vanished into the forest.
 Noxy and Sensy let out long shaky breaths---